-Lucy is a bilingual speech language pathologist currently employed by Zapata County ISD; she specializes in providing prevention, assessment, and remediation services for students who exhibit difficulties in the areas of language, speech, voice, and fluency.
+Lucy is a bilingual speech-language pathologist currently employed by Zapata County ISD; she specializes in providing prevention, assessment, and remediation services for students who exhibit difficulties in the areas of language, speech, voice, and fluency.
 These services are designed to help children meet their educational goals.
-Lucy graduated from Zapata High School and furthered her education at the University of Texas Pan American where she received her Bachelors of Arts in Communication Sciences and Disorders in 2003 with Cum Laude honors, and Masters of Science in Communication Disorders in 2004.
+Lucy graduated from Zapata High School and furthered her education at the University of Texas-Pan American where she received her Bachelor of Arts in Communication Sciences and Disorders in 2003 with Cum Laude honors, and Masters of Science in Communication Disorders in 2004.
 Lucy is currently certified in PECS and Vital Stim.
 Lucy is married to Hector Garcia Jr. and has two children Emily and Leo Garcia.
 Lucy enjoys spending quality time with her family and friends.

 Lucy’s favorite quotes:

 “Our lives begin to end the day we become silent about the things that matter.” –Martin Luther King, Jr.

 “If you can dream it, you can do it.”-Walt Disney“A career in speech therapy challenges you to use your intellect (the talents of your mind) in combination with your humanity (the gifts of your heart) to do meaningful work that feeds your soul…I am proud to be a member of what I consider to be the best profession on earth.”-Megan Hodge